-Schools hammer home the importance of grades, standardized tests, essays and application timelines starting freshman year.
+Schools hammer home the importance of grades, standardized tests, essays, and application timelines starting freshman year.
 For kids like my son, that build-up and pressure can backfire.
 Thus, we found ourselves in the summer between junior and senior year with not one college tour or any real progress toward applications.
 We circled around the subject but he just wasn’t there yet.
 Experience told us that if he wasn’t on board then the train was never leaving the station; so we waited.

 It was torture.

 Something clicked in July after he finished his first ACT and we took the first faltering steps of college prep.
 And when I say “we” I mean all of us.
 My older son had managed his college app process alone.
-He kept me in the loop, gave me a cursory glance at his essay, asked for the credit card and is happily completing his junior year.
+He kept me in the loop, gave me a cursory glance at his essay, asked for the credit card, and is happily completing his junior year.

-This experience was going to be a team effort and I was happy to assist, prod and encourage our way through it.
+This experience was going to be a team effort and I was happy to assist, prod, and encourage our way through it.
 Now, that all the applications are in I have the following advice to parents in similar situations.

 How parents can help teens who struggle in school with their college applications

 The path to college does not come with a manual.
 Listen to what your child is saying and look for non-verbal cues as well.
-My son not only didn’t want to talk about applications, he was not even looking at the school brochures when they came in the mail.
+My son not only didn’t want to talk about applications, but he also was not even looking at the school brochures when they came in the mail.
 Learning differences can ding self-confidence and the fear of rejection was crippling for him.
 He felt confident after taking that first ACT and that was his springboard to beginning his search.

 2. Don’t Listen

 Yes, I am contradicting myself here but it is vital that parents shut out societal influences that insist kids that need help navigating the application process are not ready for college.
 If you haven’t taken a tour of the Common App lately, it is a confusing and exhaustive document.
-Guiding your child through questions related to this process is not only acceptable, but encouraged.
+Guiding your child through questions related to this process is not only acceptable but encouraged.
 The hands-off approach is not a fit for everyone, especially those with processing issues.

-Though there is a growing list of test optional schools, the majority still require those scores.
-My son took the ACT three times using a review book, an online tutoring company and a review of math and still scored sub 20 each time—even with super scoring.
+Though there is a growing list of test-optional schools, the majority still require those scores.
+My son took the ACT three times using a review book, an online tutoring company, and a review of math and still scored sub 20 each time — even with super scoring.
 This put our essay focus on other strengths while making sure to address the scores in passing.

 That is to say, his weakness was not the thrust of the essay but offered a glimpse into all the things that he does do well.
 I spoke with his guidance counselor to ensure that he gave my son success stories of kids with lower test scores and emphasized his potential.

 My son attends a large public school and while I love his counselor, we did not receive a list of suggested schools or real guidance about how to narrow it down.
-So, I spent my days on college search sites putting in budget constraints, test scores, distance, GPA and narrowing it down.
+So, I spent my days on college search sites putting in budget constraints, test scores, distance, GPA, and narrowing it down.

 Yes, I did this work.
 This task would have been too overwhelming for my son.
 I came up with a list and then tossed it to him to do a virtual tour and weigh in.
 We then visited a few in person and left others to tour after a decision was rendered.